h7b/h7b-dendron/notes/notes.daily.2023-01-09.mkdocs-pub.md

 ### with Netlify

-1. Click [here](https://github.com/ObsidianPublisher/obsidian-mkdocs-publisher-template/generate) to create a new repository from [this template](https://github.com/ObsidianPublisher/obsidian-mkdocs-publisher-template/) [^1].
+1. Create a new repository from [this template](https://github.com/ObsidianPublisher/publisher-template-netlify) [^1].
 This new repo will be called `trade-bt-mkdocs`
 2. Connect my Netlify account to the repo `trade-bt-mkdocs` and deploy via Netlify
     - Retrieve the URL of deployed site in `Domain settings` within Netlify
     - Read the [tutorial in details](https://obsidian-publisher.netlify.app/getting%20started/publishing/) to learn how to deploy